Johnnybar/up42-weather-app/README.md

 ## **Introduction**

-The app was created using React, TypeScript and Sass, with testing possible using react-testing-library and Cypress (I am fairly new to Cypress).
+The app was created using React, TypeScript, Sass and the OpenWeatherMap API, with testing possible using react-testing-library and Cypress (I am fairly new to Cypress).
 It is based on the design provided and should display weather for 24 hours, including scrolling capability and click-to-change main view functionality.

 ## **Instructions**